Talc in Makeup

 The Environmental Working Group in 2020 presented results of tests by the Scientific Analytical Institute, which found asbestos in three of 21 cosmetic products (14%).
 The products included two eye shadow pallets and one toy makeup kit marketed to children.
 In 2019, tests done on adult and children’s makeup products found traces of asbestos contamination.

 A 2018 study by the U.S. Public Interest Research Group reported high levels of asbestos in three types of makeup sold by Claire’s.
-The retailer has since declared bankruptcy.
+The retailer declared bankruptcy, but has since rebounded.
 That same year, Justice, a retail clothing store owned by Ascena Retail Group Inc., recalled eight “Just Shine” makeup products that contained the toxic fibrous mineral.

 Long-term exposure to asbestos increases the risks of cancers, particularly mesothelioma.
 Exposure to asbestos also raises the risk of ovarian cancer and laryngeal cancer.
 The Occupational Safety and Health Administration warns that there is no safe level of exposure to asbestos.